946336/len/README.md

 # len
 Line length utility

 <samp>len</samp> is a small utility that counts line lengths from text files.
-Its behavior on other file types is undefined and probably not very safe.
+Its behavior on other file types is undefined and probably not very nice.

-By default, <samp>len</samp> does not produce any output on stdout or stderr.
+By default, <samp>len</samp> does not produce any output on stdout or stderr unless examining multiple files.

 When piping output from <samp>len</samp> to <samp>less</samp>, be sure to specify <samp>-r</samp> with <samp>less</samp> if you want colors to be displayed properly.